Trump takes one step back and another forward in his attempt to reshape the Fed

 On Wednesday, Trump got one step closer to reaching a majority when the Senate Banking Committee approved the president's nomination of Stephen Miran, one of his top economic advisers, to an open position on the Fed's board.
 The full Senate is expected to approve Miran shortly.
 He could end up participating in the central bank's policy meeting next week, when it is expected to reduce its key interest rate by a quarter-point to about 4.1%.

-But he took a step back with Cook after a federal court blocked Trump's attempt to fire her late Tuesday.
+But Trump took a step back with Cook after a federal court blocked his attempt to fire her late Tuesday.
 Jia Cobb, a judge appointed by former president Joe Biden, ruled that the firing was illegal because the administration did not provide sufficient cause to remove her.
 That means Cook is also likely to participate in next week's Fed meeting.

 The Trump administration appealed that ruling Wednesday, and many observers expect the case could end up at the Supreme Court.